 As CEO Inc.’s Sr. Recruiter and National Practice Leader for Advanced Composites, I spend a lot of time analyzing trends in the industry relative to employment and the economics of this unique space.
-As I look at the composite industry outlook for 2016, I believe it can be summed up in one word: growth!
+As I look at the composite industry outlook for 2016, I believe it

 Throughout 2015, the composite industry continued its steadily increasing revenue pace and now represents about a $7.5 billion industry in the US market and nearly $22 billion worldwide.
 This continued growth is fueled by a variety of industries transitioning from heavier metallic components to lighter composite material components.
 The top growth verticals for 2016 are expected to be defense, industrial, medical devices, automotive, transportation and aerospace.